SlavaVedernikov/C4InterFlow/README.md

 - Have a **question** or any other **enquiries**, [let's talk](https://www.c4interflow.com/letstalk).
 - Want to **work together** on **your** implementation of **Architecture as Code**, [let's talk](https://www.c4interflow.com/letstalk).

+# Feedback

+If you've tried using C4InterFlow, we would love to hear from you.
+What were your expectations?
+What were you trying to achieve?
+Did it work for you?
+What was missing?
+Leave us [your feedback](https://github.com/SlavaVedernikov/C4InterFlow/discussions/73).
+We'll learn from it and try our best to make C4InterFlow better for you.

 # System Requirements

 - **Java** and `plantuml.jar` (embedded as a resource).